 Lactaba Red: Same as the #100 tablets, plus 1/10 mg pepsin, but without the licorice, burdock root, and cascara1:

-but with 4.85 grains of iodized lime substituted for
+Cal-Ton tablets (Yellow): Same as #100 tablets, but with 4.85 grains of iodised lime substituted for potassium Iodide(1).

 According to the article the Hoxsey tonic contains these crude drugs:

 POTASSIUM IODIDE RED CLOVER (Trifolium Pratense) BURDOCK ROOT (Arctium Lappa, Lappa Major) Roots or Seeds CASCARA AMARGA (Honduras Bark, Picramaia, etc) PRICKLY ASH (Xanthoxylum Flaxineum) POKE BERRIES (Phytolacca Decandra) STILLINGIA (Sylvatica) BUCKTHORN (Rhamnus Frangula) LICORICE (Glycyrrhiza Glabra)